The Benefits of Supporting Local Producers and Agriculture

 Address: 11805 193rd Rd Live Oak, FL 32060

 Ladybird Organics houses Monticello Vineyards & Winery, Florida's only organic farm winery.
 Cynthia Connolly owns this 55-acre organic farm just outside Monticello, where she has a vineyard, an orchard and a small chicken-and-egg operation.
-Read Local Spotlight article.
+What does Cynthia have to say about farming?
+Find out with Local Spotlight.

 Address: Monticello Vineyards & Winery 1211 Waukeenah Highway Monticello, FL 32344